 Financing Bar Costs

-The process to apply, study and sit for a state bar is costly.
+It may cost thousands of dollars to apply, study and sit for a state bar exam.
 All states charge a fee to apply for admission and to take the bar exam.
 There may be additional fees required to fulfill prerequisites for the exam, including the fee to sit for the MPRE.
-Bar review companies also charge a fee to enroll in their course.
+Bar review companies also charge a fee that range from several hundred to several thousand dollars to enroll in their course.

 Some private employers will provide reimbursement for bar-related expenses.
 If you have found employment, reach out to your employer and ask what costs (if any) they will cover.
 For students who will not be reimbursed by an employer, private bar loans are available.
 Please check with the Law Financial Aid Office for advice on planning for bar costs and information on private bar loan options.